maharajamihir/BoozeUp/documentation.md

 1. Make basic Login Screen and let User log in with sending data to backend and checking data in database
 2. Make basic Registration screen with sending data to backend and checking data in database
 3. Make token and send it to FE after Log in/ Registration
-4. Implement Location based search via zipcode and fetch all booze offers in that era from backend
+4. Implement Location based search via zipcode and fetch all booze offers in that area from backend
 5. Let user add a booze-offer and display his offers after successfully adding offer to database
 6. Make simple Profile screen where all of user data is displayed (username, email, phonenumber, token) by sending token to BE and getting getting data
 ### Sprint 3: